serialenabler/MS17-010/README.md

 This repository is for public my work on MS17-010.
 I have no plan to do any support. **All support issues will not get response from me**.

+## What you'll need to run this
+* apt install python-impacket
+* A reverse.exe file in your / directory (think msfvenom)

 ## Files

  * **BUG.txt** MS17-010 bug detail and some analysis